Pinioning

 Pinioning is the act of surgically removing one pinion joint, the joint of a bird's wing furthest from the body, to prevent flight.
 Pinioning is often done to waterfowl and poultry.
+Sometimes it is done in zoos in order to have birds in roofless enclosures.
 It is not typically done to companion bird species such as parrots.
-This practice is unnecessary and restricted in many countries.
+This practice is restricted in many countries.

 Procedure

+Greater Flamingo at Bristol Zoo, Bristol, England with part of the wing missing.

 Removing the pinion joint of a bird stops the growth of the primary feathers, preventing the acceleration required for flight and is analogous to amputating a human hand at the wrist.
 Pinioning may be done by a veterinarian or by a trained breeder, depending on the country in which the keeper is operating.
 For example, it is illegal for anyone other than a veterinarian to carry out the procedure in the United Kingdom.
 It is similar to other forms of modification and surgical procedures of domestically raised animals, such as docking the tail of a dog and declawing on a cat.

 Apart from the prevention of flight, there is commonly thought to be little long term negative effect from pinioning if performed correctly and at a young age.
 However, the animal welfare impact of pinioning is subject to increasing debate.
 For example, it is now known that the operation, which is often performed without pain relief, is just as painful in young birds as in mature birds, if not more so.
 Evidence also suggests that pinioning may cause a phantom limb syndrome similar to what is observed in human amputees.
 For these reasons, this practice has been prohibited in certain regions and is subject to increasing scrutiny.